Benefits of Pulses | Right Shift Benefits of Pulses | Right Shift

 Types of Pulses in India and Their Benefits

 Lentils or Dals is a subgroup that comes under pulses, but since they are often cooked slightly differently, let’s first begin with lentils and then talk about popular pulses.
-Here are the commonly used dals in India and their benefits:
+Here are the commonly used dals in India and their benefits of eating pulses:

 Green Gram (Moong Dal)